vincetoby/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 2-bring_me_home : This script changes the working directory to the user’s home directory.

 4. 3-listfiles : This script displays current directory contents in a long format.

+5. 4-listmorefiles : This script displays current directory contents, including hidden files (starting with .) using the long format.